axibase/atsd/sql/README.md

 ﻿# Overview

-The Axibase Time Series Database supports Structured Query Language (SQL) for retrieving time series records from the database.
+The Axibase Time Series Database supports SQL (Structured Query Language) for retrieving time series records from the database.

 SQL statements can be executed interactively via the web-based console, on [schedule](#scheduler), and using the [JDBC](https://github.com/axibase/atsd-jdbc) driver.